Bubble Sort Algorithm with Python using List Example

 Bubble sort Disadvantages

-The following are some of the disadvantages of the bubble sort algorithm
+The following are some of the disadvantages of the bubble sort algorithm:

 • It does not perform well when sorting large lists.
 It takes too much time and resources.

-• The number of steps required to sort the list is of the order n2
+• The number of steps required to sort the list is of the order n2.

 Complexity Analysis of Bubble Sort

-There are three types of Complexity are:
+There are three types of complexity:

 1) Sort complexity

-The sort complexity is used to express the amount of execution times and space that it takes to sort the list.
-The bubble sort makes (n – 1) iterations to sort the list where n is the total number of elements in the list.
+The sort complexity is used to express the amount of execution time and space that it takes to sort the list.
+The bubble sort makes (n โ€“ 1) iterations to sort the list where n is the total number of elements in the list.

 2) Time complexity

-The time complexity of the bubble sort is O(n2)
+The time complexity of the bubble sort is O(n2).

 The time complexities can be categorized as:

-• Worst case – this is where the list provided is in descending order.
-The algorithm performs the maximum number of executions which is expressed as [Big-O] O(n2)
+• Worst case โ€“ this is where the list provided is in descending order.
+The algorithm performs the maximum number of executions which is expressed as [Big-O] O(n2).

-• Best case – this occurs when the provided list is already sorted.
-The algorithm performs the minimum number of executions which is expressed as [Big-Omega] Ω(n)
+• Best case โ€“ this occurs when the provided list is already sorted.
+The algorithm performs the minimum number of executions which is expressed as [Big-Omega] ฮฉ(n).

-• Average case – this occurs when the list is in random order.
-The average Complexity is represented as [Big-theta] ⊝(n2)
+• Average case โ€“ this occurs when the list is in random order.
+The average complexity is represented as [Big-theta] โŠ(n2).

 3) Space complexity

 The space complexity measures the amount of extra space that is needed for sorting the list.
 The bubble sort only requires one (1) extra space for the temporal variable used for swapping values.
-Therefore, it has a space complexity of O (1).
+Therefore, it has a space complexity of O(1).